Thuggee: Thug beliefs

 Kim Wagner asserts that we can analyse their traditions about events after their flight from Delhi "to a much greater advantage".
-A tradition which was recounted by a captive Thug stated that the Thugs had originally tried to settle in Agra and they later settled in Akoopore in the Doab region.
-However, they had to flee to Himmutpur and later they fled to Parihara after their kings started demanding a larger share of the loot.
-In turn the original Muslim and Kayasth Thugs helped spread Thuggee amongst other groups like the Brahmins, Rajputs, Hindus, the Lodhi people and the Ahir people.
+A tradition which was recounted by a captive stated that Thuggee had originally tried to settle in Agra and they later settled in Akoopore in the Doab region.
+However, they had to flee to Himmutpur and later they fled to Parihara after their kings started demanding a larger share of the plunder.
+In turn the original Muslim and Kayastha Thugs helped spread Thuggee amongst other groups like the Brahmins, Rajputs, other Hindus, the Lodhi people and the Ahir people.

-One thug stated that some of the ancestors of the Thugs were forced to disguise themselves as Khunjurs while they were fleeing Delhi but they were high-caste Muslims.
-He, however, stated that their claimed descent may be wrong and some of them may be partially descended from poor people who worked in the Mughal army's camps.
-However, their claim that membership in the Thugs' clans was closed to outsiders is contradicted by the fact that people of all backgrounds were allowed to join them by the early 19th century according to available evidence.

-They considered it sinful to kill women, fakirs, bards, musicians and dancers.
+The Thuggee generally considered that it was forbidden to kill women, fakirs, ascetics, bards, musicians and dancers.
 Like the ancient Hindu texts which distinguished robbery from the murder of Brahmins, women or children as violent crimes, many Thugs considered it taboo to kill people who belonged to such categories.
 Those who worked in lowly professions, the diseased and disabled were also forbidden as victims based on their folk belief.
-The thugs who broke these rules of the fraternity were often believed to have been targeted by divine punishment and their manner of death was thought to depend upon the rules they broke.
+The Thuggee cults believed that breaking these rules would incur divine retribution.